pass-culture/pass-culture-institutional/README.md

 yarn dev
 ```

-> Don't forget to add `/public_website` and `/content_managing_system` `.env` with correct environment variables from pass Culture [1Password](https://team-passculture.1password.com/) (search "Site institutionnel" in "Tech" section).
+> Don't forget to add `/public_website` and `/content_management_system` `.env` with correct environment variables from pass Culture [1Password](https://team-passculture.1password.com/) (search "Site institutionnel" in "Tech" section).

 ## Local Database

-If you want to run the content_managing_system locally, you need to install Postgres on your machine.
+If you want to run the content_management_system locally, you need to install Postgres on your machine.
 With commands (or PgAdmin) you must create a db with the following:

 - Database name: db_institutional

-More information on how to setup here: [content_managing_system documentation](./content_managing_system/README.md)
+More information on how to setup here: [content_management_system documentation](./content_management_system/README.md)

 ## Project Scripts